* BP has to share Azeri output cuts burden

 Oil majors have traditionally escaped big cuts in OPEC nations, such as Nigeria, and have never experienced curbs in countries outside the OPEC club, such as Kazakhstan, where they are protected by special clauses agreed with governments.

 Such unprecedented output reductions, effective from May 1, are impossible in most nations without the help of majors.
 Azerbaijan has already asked its BP-led group to cut offshore output, and Kazakhstan was close to a deal with majors to reduce their production as well, sources familiar with the matter said.

-“We do expect to see volumes reduce in the second quarter because of the OPEC+ agreement,” BP’s chief executive Bernard Looney told a conference call on Tuesday, as the London-based company reported a plunge in profit and a spike in debt.
+“We do expect to see volumes reduce in the second quarter because of the OPEC+ agreement,” BP’s Chief Executive Bernard Looney told a conference call on Tuesday, as the London-based company reported a plunge in profit and a spike in debt.

 During the last oil price crash in 2014-2016, integrated majors, such as BP, suffered a decline in earnings from their upstream or oil production units, but were saved by strong downstream results as consumers profited from cheap fuels.